 Repeating a Course

-Undergraduate students may repeat only those courses in which they received a grade of D+ or below, or Not Passed, as well as courses in which they receive a grade of I has become permanent on the student's record because the work was not completed within three years.
-Courses in which a letter grade of D or F was received may not be repeated on a P/NP grading basis.
+An undergraduate student may repeat only those courses in which the student received a letter grade of D+ or below, or a C- or below for any course that is approved to satisfy the Entry Level Writing Requirement, or a grade of Not Passed, as well as courses in which a grade of I has become permanent on the student’s record because the work was not completed within three years.
+Departments may restrict repetition of a course if it is a prerequisite to a course already completed with a grade of C- or better.
+Courses in which a letter grade has been assigned may not be repeated on a P/NP basis.
 Courses in which a grade of NP was received may be repeated on a P/NP or letter graded basis.

 Academic Credit, Units, and Workload

 The quantitative measure of academic work in the Division shall be the “Unit of Credit.”
 One unit of credit shall be assigned to the student for each three hours of academic work per week.
 The standard distribution of work for a unit of credit shall be one hour of lecture or discussion presided over by an instructor in class and two hours of preparation outside class.
 In laboratory courses two or three hours of work in the laboratory shall be assigned for each unit of credit.
 Exceptions to these standards must be authorized by the Davis Division Committee on Courses of Instruction.

 The value of a course in units shall be reckoned at the rate of one unit for three hours' work per week per term on the part of a student, or the equivalent.